SharePoint/sp-dev-docs/docs/spfx/set-up-your-development-environment.md

 ### If you are using Ubuntu

-You need to install compiler tools using the following command:
+You need to install compiler tools by using the following command:

 ```sh
 sudo apt-get install build-essential